vu-luong/vu-luong/README.md

 ### Vu Luong 👋
-I'm a core contributor at [Young Monkeys](https://github.com/youngmonkeys) open-source organisation, a software engineer at [Jacobi](jacobistrategies.com)
+:rocket: Core contributor at [Young Monkeys](https://github.com/youngmonkeys) open-source organisation

+:computer: Software engineer at [Jacobi Strategies](jacobistrategies.com)
 <!--
 **vu-luong/vu-luong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.